rug-compling/hmm-reps/README.md

 ### Evaluating the representations

+To carry out NER evaluation on the Conll2003 datasets for English:

 ```sh
 python3.3 eng_ner_run.py -d posterior -rep hmm_.../ -o out --n_epochs 2
 ```

 This runs an averaged structured perceptron, an adaptation of LXMLS's implementation, for 2 epochs (more needed in practice).
 The training time is about 1 minute per epoch.
 Note that prior to training the perceptron, word representations are first inferred or decoded, which takes a couple of minutes as well.
- If you choose the "posterior_cont" and "posterior_cont_type" decoding methods, please have in mind that they are very memory intensive.
+We choose here `posterior` (for posterior decoding) that produces comparable results to Viterbi.
+If you choose the `posterior_cont` and `posterior_cont_type` decoding methods, please have in mind that they are very memory intensive.

 See the scripts under [output](output/) for model introspection utilities.